timeteam/timeteam.github.io/_posts/Non_fiction/2017-11-01-where-song-began.md

 - Parrots are sister to songbirds.
 There are 3 parrot groups: the 3 NZ parrot species; cockatoos; and the rest (Psittacidae).
 - Songbirds only became seed eaters elsewhere, after they left Australia, where seed eating competitors pigeons and parrots dominated.
 - New Zealand, benefiting from the productivity of the Southern Ocean Circulation and with lots of suitable safe nesting islands has the highest seabird diversity in the world.
+- A handy [bird taxonomy web site](http://jboyd.net/Taxo/taxo1.html) by an amateur ornighologist (not updated since 2014, however).

 Anyone who has had the very great pleasure of watching Wandering Albatross on the wing in a Southern Ocean storm will be in total agreement with Tim Low's statement on this subject: